podcast-mic-in-an-office-environment

 Tackling school refusal is a complex process with numerous challenges that hinder a teen's educational progress and overall development.
 Overcoming these hurdles requires the expertise of psychologists, adolescent therapists, and school counselors who work together to create a customized plan designed to successfully reintegrate the teen back into the school setting.

-In this episode, therapist Tiffany Silva Herlin, LCSW, and Gentry Peppin, a special education teacher at WayPoint Academy, discuss:
+In this episode, therapist Tiffany Silva Herlin, LCSW, and Gentry Peppin, a skilled education teacher, discuss:

 • The impact school refusal has on relationships.